 \section{Conclusion}

-We pioneer \textit{black-box visual prompting} for the realistic and robust adaptation of PTMs.
-We propose BlackVIP and its efficient alternative, BlackVIP-SE, which reparameterizes the visual prompt with a conditional generation network, Coordinator.
-By equipping our new ZOO algorithm, SPSA-GC, BlackVIPs do not require any accessibility on model architecture or parameters and efficiently adapt the pre-trained vision model to downstream tasks.
-Extensive empirical results on 19 datasets show that BlackVIP and BlackVIP-SE consistently improve the performance over baseline methods on few-shot adaptation in the wilds, with minimal computational cost, memory capacity, and API queries.
+We pioneer \textit{black-box visual prompting} for a realistic and robust adaptation of PTMs.
+We propose BlackVIP and its efficient alternative, BlackVIP-SE, which reparameterizes the visual prompt with a conditional prompt generation network, Coordinator.
+By equipping our new optimizer, SPSA-GC, BlackVIPs do not require any access to model architecture or parameters and efficiently adapt the pre-trained vision model to various downstream tasks.
+Extensive empirical results on 19 datasets show that BlackVIP and BlackVIP-SE consistently achieve performance gains over the baseline on few-shot adaptation in the wilds, with minimal computational cost, memory capacity, and API queries.
 We further provide theoretical analyses of the generalization of visual prompting methods by providing a novel connection between the certified robustness of randomized smoothing and visual prompting.